WHAT ARE TSUNAMIS ?

 Normally in the oceans as the waves moves into the coast and into shallow water, the tips of the waves curl over and breaks.
 In contrast, tsunamis waves are a huge wall of fast moving water, that rarely breaks as it nears the shore.

-“Tsunami” is a Japanese word for “Harbour wave”.
-It was called this name after all the devastation it caused around the coastal harbours of Japan by numerous tsunamis.
+“Tsunami” is a Japanese word for “Harbor wave.”
+It gets this name from all the devastation it causes around the coastal harbors of Japan.

 Around 9 out of 10 tsunamis happen within the Ring Of Fire, a region in the Pacific Ocean where earthquakes and volcanic eruptions frequently take place.
 There has been at least one tsunami a year in the Pacific Ocean since 1800, plus there will be more in the future.